WIIFT stands for What’s In It For Them.

 And that makes a lot of sense… Usually.

-What’s In It For Them instead is all about being honest and frank about what we can do for them.
+What’s In It For Them is about being upfront about what you can do for them.

 WIIFT: For When You’re the Asker